Wb-az/peft-qlora-text-classification/README.md

 ### 2. Load and Merge Adapters

 The example below shows how to load and merge the **ModernBERT** adapter.
 Additional adapter checkpoints are listed in the **Model Weights** section below.
+Use the function `load_seqcls_with_adapter` to load the opt adapter if you want to quantize the base model.

 ```python
 import torch